gofiber/fiber/docs/middleware/static.md

 </details>

 :::caution
-If you want to define static routes using `Get`, you need to use the wildcard (`*`) operator at the end of the route.
+If you want to define static routes using `Get`, you need to put the wildcard (`*`) operator at the end of the route.
 :::

 ## Config